Engineering Summer Academy

 Cost

-The camp costs $675 for the entire week.
+The camp costs $700 for the entire week.
 This program fee includes tuition, room and board, lab fees, course materials, recreational program costs, evening entertainment, and field trips.
-Program fee is due upon acceptance to the program.
+Program fee is due upon registration to the program.
 Scholarships are available thanks to the generosity of a number of sponsors.

 Upon acceptance to the camp, more detailed information will be provided.
-Please contact us at 479-387-805 or engrcamp@uark.edu with any additional questions.
+Please call us at 479-575-5657 or engrcamp@uark.edu with any additional questions.

 Click on our available interdisciplinary tracks below for more detailed information:

-Students will explore the field of Chemical Engineering with a variety of hands-on experiences that develop their engineering design skills.
+Students will explore the broad field of Chemical Engineering through a variety of applied experiences that develop their engineering design skills.
 Chemical engineers are actively involved in addressing many current challenges of global significance including food production and processing, sustainability, alternative energy, novel medical treatments, clean water, polymers, and biodegradable materials.
-Students will learn about an assortment of these topics through closely linked activities.
+Students will learn about an assortment of these topics through hands-on activities.